JiaWu-Repository/Classifier-Weka/README.md

 10-fold or 5-fold is most commonly used.

 ### Exercise -III
 Suppose we have 100 instances, and we want to estimate accuracy with cross validation.
-What is final accuary?
+What is the final accuary?
 ![image](Figs/Fig4.png)

 ### Exercise -IV